 Most of the resorts along the rugged east coast have evolved around small inlets and coves.
 However this is not really the case with Cala Millor, whose names means in English ‘Better bay’ and this is for an obvious reason.

-Cala Millor is in a large natural bay and the beach is by far the biggest on the east of Mallorca at around 1.7km/1mile in length, about 72 tennis courts!
+Cala Millor is in a large natural bay and the beach is by far the biggest on the east of Mallorca at around 1.7km/1mile in length, with about 72 tennis courts!
 The beach is spacious with plenty of fine light sand.
 It is also good for children and wading as the sea doesn’t get too deep too quickly.
-Additionally the beach was also awarded a Blue Flag for facilities and cleanness in 2015.
+Additionally, the beach was also awarded a Blue Flag for facilities and cleanness in 2015.

-At both beaches there is a wide variety of watersports, all that tourists would want for on a summer holiday, e.g. jet skiing, paddle boarding, canoeing, parasailing, SCUBA and more.
+There is a wide variety of watersports, all that tourists would want for on a summer holiday, e.g. jet skiing, paddle boarding, canoeing, parasailing, SCUBA and more.

 Cala Millor’s beach is separated from Cala Bona’s beaches to the north by a rocky stint of coast that runs for about 700m, however the promenade continues there.
 Cala Bona is worth checking out, offering a pretty harbor to walk around and tranquil beaches.
 The beaches there were created with man-made sea defenses and they form three mini bays.
-However even combined they are not as sandy or as long as Cala Millor’s beach.
+However, even combined they are not as sandy or as long as Cala Millor’s beach.

 The promenade is one of the good things about Cala Millor.
-It runs the length of the beach and connect Cala Bona to Cala Millor.
+It runs the length of the beach and connects Cala Bona to Cala Millor.
 It is a pedestrian zone and seems like an actual street being backed by many shops, bars, cafes and restaurants.
 There is also a smooth cycle track along the length of the promenade which is ideal for cycling (four wheeled family bikes are very popular), inline skating or using a mobility scooter.

 Cala Millor is predominantly a family resort but there is also a lot of nightlife for those looking for late night bars and clubs.